Billionaire Sheldon Adelson to Open Exclusive Black Metal Only Golf Course and Country Club

 Since Abbath began mass marketing his Non-Celiac Cellphones seven years ago, they have become an important part of the lives of millions of people.
 His next step in 2007 was to create a gluten-free line of clothing.
 While gluten-free collared shirts have yet to take off, many stylish French teenagers have taken to recently wearing gluten free pants and socks.
 Gluten-free capes and fangs became the number one fashion trend in Romania last year.

-The war on gluten continued in 2009 with the introduction of gluten-free appliances.
+The War on Gluten continued in 2009 with the introduction of gluten-free appliances.
 It’s hard to make it though a Wal-Mart without seeing one of Abbath’s gluten-free toasters or washing machines.
 He has even created gluten-free gluten, an invisible substance that cannot be detected by any of the five senses or absorbed by the body.
 The Pentagon purchased three cases of it for over 12 million dollars last month.

 Abbath has major plans for the future.
 He is currently researching the possibility of gluten-free prosthetic limbs.
-By 2015, humans could be outfitted with gluten-free arms, legs and even torsos.
+By 2017, humans could be outfitted with gluten-free arms, legs and even torsos.
 He has also been working with several space nanotechnology companies in the attempt to create planet-sized, gluten-free computers.
 A gluten-free spaceship similar to the Death Star from Star Wars is currently in the early stages of production.
 It would possess a death ray that could extract all of the gluten from a planet while killing all of its inhabitants in less than three seconds.

 Darkthrone’s Fenriz Arrested For Carrying Concealed Copy of Spice Girls’ “Spiceworld” Album